PatrickL546/PixivUtil2-batch-plus-plus/README.md

   - This will override old webm
   - Can be modified using `[FFmpeg]` option in `config.ini` in `/Instance/PixivUtil2`
   - This can save lots of space if your webm are encoded in old settings, pre https://github.com/Nandaka/PixivUtil2/releases/tag/v20211104
+- [A] Follow Pixiv users
+  - Follows Pixiv users using PixivUtil2's exported member list.
+Or any ID list formatted the same way

 ## Credits/Contributor